-The DHW Method 2 examples uses (3) boilers.
-The Master controls the Space and Domestic needs, though it is not a DHW boiler.
+The above example uses (2) boilers.
+The Master controls the Space and Domestic needs.
 Failsafe control is provided by wiring the Member boiler to the tank sensor (dual sensor is optional) and any other system control needs the Member may require in its backup role.
 Then one of the local DHW control methods can be used to implement DHW heating.